 Hair should not distract from the learning environment.
 It must be a natural color and should not cover eyes.
-Boys' hair length should be above the collar and not touching the ears.
-Man buns are not allowed.
+Boys' hair length must be worn above the collar and not touching the ears.
 Any sideburns are to be no lower than the ear lobe.
 Boys are to be clean shaven.
 Girls' hair can be any length, but must not be extreme in style.